Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 Status
 ------

-The features currently supported are the following (see below for detailed description):
+The features currently supported are the woke following (see below for detailed description):

 	- Fn key combinations